jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 0.00 on the 0–3 scale**, which implies that preCICE does not meet this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “PreCICE is a library, and is not a component itself.”
+- PreCICE is a library, and is not a component itself.

 From a technical perspective, considering preCICE's architecture and features:
-- For this requirement, preCICE does not directly implement orchestration-level features, but can be a building block when combined with external scripts, workflow tools, or a dedicated orchestrator.
+- The intention of the requirement was to match to DIMR which itself has BMI interface. preCICE being a library, does not satisfy this requirement.

 ### Overall Assessment